How to Get Your

 To qualify for a medical card in Arkansas, you need a physician certification form.

-With our telemedicine portal, it is easy to qualify for your medical card.
 Make a convenient appointment to meet with one of our licensed Medical Card doctors online.

 At the end of your virtual visit, you get a completed Physician’s Certification and instructions on how to submit your application.